 From 2007-2010 Kuerti served as assistant conductor to James Levine at the Boston Symphony, where he had the opportunity to conduct the orchestra frequently at Symphony Hall and at Tanglewood.
 During the 2006-07 season, he was assistant conductor to Ivan Fischer at the Budapest Festival Orchestra, where he was invited back to lead performances of Viktor Ullmann’s opera “Der Kaiser von Atlantis” the following season.
 From 2005 to 2008, he was founding artistic director and principal conductor of Berlin’s Solistenensemble Kaleidoskop, with whom he recorded the album “When We Were Trees” by Italian cellist and composer Giovanni Sollima for Sony/BMG.
 Kuerti conducted the Boston Symphony Chamber Players in music by Golijov and Foss on “Plain Song, Fantastic Dances,” released in 2011 on the BSO’s own label.

 In 2014, Kuerti began extensive research into the work of Chilean composer Enrique Soro, culminating in the preparation of a critical edition for performance of his Sinfonica Romantica.
 He led concerts featuring this work with the Orquesta Sinfonica de Concepcion in November 2015, which were recorded for television broadcast.
-The months of work preparing this symphony for publication and the final performance itself is the subject of an upcoming documentary film, Recording Romantica by Chilean filmmaker Carlos Pérez.
+The months of work preparing this symphony for publication and the final performance itself is the subject of a documentary film, Recording Romantica by Chilean filmmaker Carlos Pérez.

 “From the downbeat, one was immediately struck by Kuerti’s natural, genuine musicianship that encouraged musicality as well as precision from his players … the orchestra was in very good hands.”